Nino-cunei/uruk/docs/transcription.md

 `1(N57)`, composed by operator `x`.

 There are several operators, and the composition may involve several levels.
-If that is the cases, brackets specify the construction:
+If that is the case, brackets specify the construction:

     2. 4(N01) 1(N39~a) 1(N24) , |NINDA2x(HI@g~a.1(N06))|